johnny-morrice/teoma-jmorrice/content/recruitment-manifesto.md

 1. We will operate a candidate-facing web portal that is sane to use.

-2. We will scan all types of data including traditional CVs, source code, personal home pages, social media profiles, and the web-presence of a candidate's current employer.
+2. We will process heterogenous data on candidates including traditional CVs, jobs-actually-applied-for, personal home pages, social media profiles, the web-presence of a candidate's current employer, source code, ...

 3. All data will be provided voluntarily by candidates who are looking for a job.